ghunteranderson/payara-issue-5594/README.md

 ```

 # Testing
-Two APIs are exposed.
+These two APIs should be compared:
-1. `GET /health` is provided by Payara.
+1. `GET /health` - MicroProfile Health API
-1. `GET /health-checks/readiness` is provided by this application.
-It includes a name for every injectable readiness check.
+1. `GET /beans/health-checks` Application API listing all `HealthCheck` beans

 ## Actual Behavior
-In Payara 5.2021.10, `GET /health` does not include the custom health check.
-However `GET /health-checks/readiness` is able to find the custom health check as a CDI bean with the readiness qualifier.
+In Payara 6.2023.6, the API `GET /health` does not include any health checks defined as synthetic beans.

 ## Expected Behavior
-The `GET /health` API should include the custom health check.
+The `GET /health` API should include any health check bean (synthetic or otherwise)